nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 [23521:0x10268b000]  120 ms: Mark-sweep 100.7 (122.7) -> 100.6 (122.7) MB, 0.15 / 0.0 ms  (average mu = 0.132, current mu = 0.137) deserialize GC in old space requested
 ```

-This is how to interpret the trace data:
+This is how to interpret the trace data (for the second line):

 <table>
   <tr>